OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Taking data from the ultimate movie bible, IMDB.com, GoCompare have looked at films shot all over the globe and created an interactive database of the most popular locations used.
+Taking data from the ultimate movie bible, IMDB.com, GoCompare have looked at films shot all over the globe and created an interactive database of the most popular locations used on screen.
 Here are the top 11 from London, and some of the movies that have been shot there.

-The most popular location in London, by quite some distance, is the South Bank area.
-To be fair, this does constitute quite a large stretch along one side of the Thames River, but most of the filming will be concentrated in the areas surrounding the main bridges.
-James Bond’s current residency is actually an amalgamation of several buildings on the South Bank, with the most iconic being the current Secret Intelligence Service (SIS, MI6) headquarters.
+The most popular location in London, by quite some distance, is South Bank.
+To be fair, this does constitute quite a large stretch along one side of the Thames River, but most of the filming is concentrated in the areas surrounding the main bridges.
+James Bond’s current residency is actually an amalgamation of several buildings on South Bank, with the most iconic being the current Secret Intelligence Service (SIS, MI6) headquarters.

 Nearest tube station: Waterloo

-This one is famous for being inadvertently spotted by viewers in recent years when the trailer for the Star Wars spin-off Rogue One (2016) was first released online.
-Eagle-eyed fans couldn’t help but notice that one of the locations featuring Felicity Jones, the star of the movie, was actually Canary Wharf tube station.
-Producers didn’t even dress up the location all that much, and it looks pretty much the same if you head there now.
-The area is one of the more modern parts of London, having undergone a renovation in the late 1980s, and is also popular for movies looking to depict affluent business types and media ‘luvvies’.
+Canary Wharf is famous for being inadvertently spotted by viewers in recent years when the trailer for the Star Wars spin-off Rogue One (2016) was first released online.
+Eagle-eyed fans couldn’t help but notice that one of the sequences featuring Felicity Jones, the star of the movie, was filmed at Canary Wharf tube station.
+Producers didn’t dress up the location much, and it looks pretty much the same if you head there now.
+The area is one of London’s most modern spaces, having undergone a massive renovation in the late 1980s, and is also popular for movies looking to depict affluent business types and media ‘luvvies’.

 Nearest tube station: Canary Wharf

-Everyone has been here; it’s one of those places that if you spend long enough in, you’re bound to bump into someone you know.
+Nearly everyone has been to Piccadilly Circus.
 It’s no surprise, then, that the location has been used in numerous films.
-You’ve almost certainly seen footage of the famous electronic advertising boards used as establishing shots to show characters in London (usually with a red bus and black taxi to hammer home the point).
+You’ve almost certainly seen footage of the famous electronic advertising boards used as an establishing shot to show characters in London (usually with a red bus and black taxi to hammer home the point).
 Nothing says ‘welcome to London’ like a trip to Piccadilly Circus.

 Nearest tube station: Piccadilly Circus

-A five-minute walk from Piccadilly Circus is Trafalgar Square, another tourist hot spot popular for taking selfies with lions and old stories about being pooped on by pigeons.
-Nowadays you’re more likely to see film crews as the area has featured in numerous recent blockbusters.
+A five-minute walk from Piccadilly Circus is Trafalgar Square, another tourist hotspot popular for taking selfies with lions and old stories about being pooped on by pigeons.
+Nowadays you’re more likely to see film crews taking over the space as the area has featured in numerous recent blockbusters.

 Nearest tube station: Charing Cross

-A world heritage site, and the centrepiece of Maritime Greenwich, the Naval College was actually a royal palace and was the birthplace of queens Mary I and Elizabeth I. The vast buildings with impressive art and architecture lend themselves perfectly to epic scenes in present-day features.
-The real calling card, however, is in recreating bygone eras – and there is no doubt that this is one location that simply cannot be recreated in a studio.
+A world heritage site, and the centrepiece of Maritime Greenwich, the Naval College was actually a royal palace and the birthplace of Mary I and Elizabeth I. The vast buildings are architecturally spectacular, and lend themselves perfectly to epic scenes in present-day features.
+The real calling card, however, is in recreating bygone eras – and there’s no doubt that this is one location that simply cannot be recreated in a studio.

 Nearest tube station: Cutty Sark (DLR)

-Suffragette made history by being the first film actually shot in and around Parliament itself, although the surrounding buildings have been used a number of times before.
+Suffragette (2015) made history by being the first film shot in and around Parliament, although the surrounding buildings have been used a number of times before.
 There are many instantly recognisable views in this area, as seen in the thrilling Danny Boyle zombie horror 28 Days Later (2002).
 But be warned… you’ll have to get there at 6am on a Sunday morning, as the producers of this movie did, if you want to avoid traffic and tourists.

 Nearest tube station: Wembley Park

 A prime example of the aforementioned regeneration is Camden.
 Once an arty but affordable part of London, the area is now arty and entirely unaffordable.
-Camden Market remains a hot spot for tourists but retains something of a seedy reputation.
-Late at night things definitely take a turn for the worse, and you can understand why Stanley Kubrick decided to film some scenes from his adult drama Eyes Wide Shut (1999) here.
+Camden Market remains a hotspot for tourists but retains something of its gritty reputation.
+Late at night things definitely take a turn, and you can understand why Stanley Kubrick decided to film some scenes from his adult drama Eyes Wide Shut (1999) here.